MAGA Turns Virginia's Governor Race Into A '1776 Moment'

-Category: World Politics Hits: 5A former Fairfax County School Board member who lost reelection in 2019 is claiming that protecting kids from critical race theory is their "1776 moment."
+Category: World Politics Hits: 9A former Fairfax County School Board member who lost reelection in 2019 is claiming that protecting kids from critical race theory is their "1776 moment."
 I kid you not.
 Republican activists are using their children as political tools.
 They are shameless.
 Elizabeth Schultz' bio says she's a prior Senior Fellow for Parents Defending Education, the astroturf wingnut lunatic fringe organization lying that kids are being taught to hate America.
 Blue Virginia reported on Schultz in 2019: "We broke the story of Fairfax County School Board member Elizabeth Schultz’s bizarre tirade to the “Prince William & Manassas Family Alliance” about how she’s supposedly been “bullied mercilessly” on the School Board (in fact, she’s the bully); something about the Holocaust and “both sides” being presented (HUH?), as well as something or other about a Muslim kid in biology class…wuuuut?"
 Read the rest of the article.
 She is a psycho.
 Schultz, (please no Hogan's Heroes puns) appeared on Steve Bannon's Real America's Voice platform to claim there is already a revolution underway.
 "I'm taking this as a 1776 moment -- the war is already on!"
 Schultz said.

 Read more https://crooksandliars.com/2021/10/virgina-school-board-tea-party-20